intrable-fr/webhook-deleter/README.md

 # webhook-deleter
-a simple script for delet any discord webhooks
+**-webhook deleter , a simple script for delet any discord webhooks !**